Blockchain: A solution-based technology

 Smart contract: in traditional institutions, you must need a third party to verify your transaction.
 However, the application of Blockchain enables you to abide only by the terms of the smart contract.
 Once the terms of a smart contract are reached, then your transactions and deals do not need a central authority or a third party.

-Ethereum was the first Blockchain to use Smart contracts for the transaction and predefined deals.
-However, various Blockchains are now using Smart contracts, including EOS, TRON, NEO, etceteras.
+Ethereum was the first Blockchain to use Smart contracts for transactions and predefined deals.
+However, various (XYM) are now using Smart contracts, including EOS, TRON, NEO, etceteras.

 Consensus mechanisms: Blockchain offers a governance model called consensus mechanism.
 Instead of waiting for a central authority to make decisions, the community can vote, stake, and democratically choose to make decisions.